tracespace/gerber-to-svg/packages/gerber-parser/API.md

 ##### primitive blocks

 A primitive adjusts the macro image.
 All primitive objects have an exposure key `exp` that will be `0` if the primitive erases the existing image or `1` if it adds to the existing image.
-Most primitive objects have a rotation in degrees key `rot` that will rotate the primitive around the macro image's origin.
+They also have a rotation in degrees key `rot` that will rotate the primitive around the macro image's origin.

 All values in a primitive object will either be a `Number` or a function that takes the current modifier map and returns a number `(mods) => Number`